Warrington: Transport

 The town has two main railway stations: Bank Quay is on the West Coast Main Line between London Euston and Glasgow Central and the Manchester Piccadilly to North Wales via Chester line, while Central is on the Liverpool to Manchester line (via Widnes and Warrington) with through services to Sheffield then to East Anglia or Cleethorpes.
 Bank Quay is much altered, but Central (built 1873) is of some architectural merit, featuring polychromatic brickwork.
 Both have undergone some refurbishment including new entrances.
 There are also railway stations in the suburbs at Padgate, Sankey, Glazebrook and Birchwood.
 A new railway station, Warrington West in Chapelford, near Great Sankey, opened in December 2019.

 The town lies close to the M62, M6 and M56 motorways and midway between Liverpool and Manchester airports.
 It also has five primary A roads, the A49, A50, A56, A57 and A580 (East Lancashire Road), which forms part of the northern boundary of the borough.

 Warrington's Own Buses, one of the few municipal bus companies to survive in public ownership, runs most bus services within the town.
-Go North West and Arriva North West provide bus links to surrounding destinations such as Manchester, the Trafford Centre, Liverpool, St Helens, Runcorn, Widnes and Chester.
+The Bee Network and Arriva North West provide bus links to surrounding destinations such as Manchester, the Trafford Centre, Liverpool, St Helens, Runcorn, Widnes and Chester.
 A real-time passenger information system is installed at some bus stops.
 A new bus station known as Warrington Interchange opened in 2006 at the Golden Square Shopping Centre.

 The River Mersey runs through the heart of the town dividing it in two.
 There are only two main thoroughfares crossing the Mersey in Warrington: at Warrington Bridge at Bridge Foot and at the Kingsway Bridge.
 Before the M6 was built, these routes were very busy with through traffic.

 The Manchester Ship Canal runs through the south of the town; three swing bridges and a high-level cantilever bridge provide crossing points.
 Although shipping movements on the ship canal are far less frequent than in years past, they can cause severe delay to local road traffic.
 The Bridgewater Canal runs through the borough from the village of Lymm to Walton Hall and Gardens, a local park/leisure area.
 The course of the Sankey Canal runs through the west of the town, although the only navigable section is at the lock to the River Mersey estuary at Fiddlers Ferry.